sweattep/modern_quotes/README.md

 >Instead of just picking the best option, I try to invent new ones.

+>when you remove the notion of self, you are free

 >suggest topics to editors, share their knowledge, create content, contribute money, and support the mission of the publication

 >Everyone told me I was going to be mellow by now.
 I've got a house, I grow my own vegetables, and I'm still angry.